OWRC/interpolants/sources/sources.md

 * **NOAA-NSIDC** - National Oceanic and Atmospheric Administration-National Snow & Ice Data Center
     * [Snow Data Assimilation System (SNODAS)](https://nsidc.org/data/g02158)
         - continuous ~30m resolution grid 24-hour accumulations of snowmelt and mean daily snow water equivalent (SWE), realtime from 2009 (when coverage was opened to Canada)

+      > *SNODAS models Snow Water Equivalent, the liquid water content of the snowpack.
+SWE is a much more robust statistic than Depth, which changes the minute the snowflakes hit the ground.
+A twelve-inch snowfall slumps to eight inches after a day of sunshine and wind as the snowpack compresses and metamorphs, without any change to the SWE value.
+Depth is computed after that fact, by multiplying SWE against an independent estimate of Snow Density.* [Tim Szeliga, NOHRSC, 2012](https://gis.stackexchange.com/questions/34871/extracting-data-from-snodas-file-using-qgis).

+      > SNODAS is a modeling and data assimilation system developed by OHRSC to provide the best possible estimates of snow cover and associated parameters to support hydrologic modeling and analysis.
+The aim of SNODAS is to provide a physically consistent framework to integrate snow data from satellite, airborne platforms, and ground stations with model estimates of snow cover (Carroll et al. 2001).

 ## Partners' data